🇵🇭 Charities in Philippines

 Charities and NGOs in the Philippines

 The Philippines has a vibrant civil-society sector built around nonstock, nonprofit corporations, foundations, and cooperatives operating across disaster preparedness and response (the country is one of the world's most disaster-prone), public health, education, child protection, indigenous rights, women's rights, anti-trafficking, environmental conservation, and faith-based humanitarian work.
-Whether you are searching for a comprehensive list of Philippine charities, a SEC nonstock nonprofit directory, a PCNC accredited NGO lookup, or a single verified Filipino nonprofit to donate to, GiveRadar consolidates official Securities and Exchange Commission (SEC) registration data, BIR donee-institution status, PCNC accreditation, financial information, news coverage, and an independent integrity score for every Philippine NGO.
+Whether you are searching for a comprehensive list of Philippine charities, a SEC nonstock nonprofit directory, a PCNC accredited NGO lookup, or a single verified Filipino nonprofit to donate to, GiveRadar consolidates official DSWD (Department of Social Welfare and Development) registration and accreditation data, PCNC accreditation, BIR donee-institution status, contact and website details, news coverage, and an independent integrity score for every Philippine NGO.
 Read about how GiveRadar works before you give.

 How charities and NGOs are registered in the Philippines